 With more than 40,000 reviews from three Disneyland locations, this is a great data source for performing sentiment analysis.

-This dataset, which is a classic that was produced in 2009, features star ratings for numerous Amazon products.
+This dataset, a classic produced in 2009, features star ratings for numerous Amazon products.

-The Stanford Sentiment Treebank contains more than 10,000 Rotten Tomatoes files and provides sentiment annotations on a 25-point scale.
+The Stanford Sentiment Treebank contains over 10,000 Rotten Tomatoes files and provides sentiment annotations on a 25-point scale.

 This dataset features thousands of airline reviews on X (Formerly Twitter) from February 2015.
-The data has already been classified as positive, negative, or neutral, and in some instances, includes a reason for the negative tweet.
+The data has already been classified as positive, negative, or neutral, and sometimes includes a reason for the negative tweet.

 Featuring 25,000 movie reviews, you can use this dataset for a binary classification project or to analyze movie review ratings by title.

-This is a classic NLP dataset that’s been studied and written about numerous times that’s great for text classification and analysis projects.
+This classic NLP dataset has been studied and written numerous times, and it is great for text classification and analysis projects.

-Whether you’re looking into an image recognition project or speech recognition project, these are great image and audio datasets that will help you practice your deep learning skills.
+Whether you’re looking into an image recognition project or speech recognition project, these great image and audio datasets will help you practice your deep learning skills.

 The VoxCeleb large-scale dataset features audio-visual data from 7,000 speakers.
 It’s a great dataset for performing emotional recognition, speaker recognition, or talking face synthesis.